How To Use a VPN with Android

 Android has support for VPNs built into the operating system, and it’s under the “More” menu where you’ll find the options to set it up.
 Tap the “VPN” option to continue to the next menu.
 Depending on your phone, you may have a few different options for VPN setup; on the Galaxy S7 edge used for testing, options were offered for both Basic VPNs and Advanced IPsec VPN.
-If you aren’t sure which to use, contact your network administrator for more instruction; below, we display the Basic VPN menu.
+If you aren’t sure which to use, contact your network administrator for more instruction; this guide uses the Basic VPN Menu.

 In the top-right corner of your display, select “Add VPN.”
 Some phones or software versions may use a plus sign (+) instead of words.

 You’ll receive a pop-up menu that displays areas for you to enter the VPN information, which your company should provide if you’re using this for work.
 You’ll enter a name, along with a server address, a type of VPN (there are several different types), the encryption method, along with your username and password.
 If you intend on leaving this VPN on at all times, check the option for an always-on VPN.

 You may receive a notification when a VPN is active on your phone; this is normal, and is there to alert you to any suspicious activity on your phone if, for example, you hadn’t set up a VPN and your web traffic was getting redirected through an unknown source.
 You can enable or disable your VPN at will through this settings menu.